The 29 Best TV Shows about Hockey

 Netflix hockey series

-Mac’s twin sister Kayla isn’t exactly thrilled about moving because it means leaving behind her figure skating partner, Jacob.
-But after meeting a mysterious person in a hockey uniform who later turns out to be a former ice skater Sky Tyler, Kayla slowly starts to change her mind about the move.
+Mac’s twin sister, Kayla, isn’t exactly thrilled about moving because it means leaving behind her figure skating partner, Jacob.
+But after meeting a mysterious person in a hockey uniform who later turns out to be a former ice skater, Sky Tyler, Kayla slowly starts to change her mind about the move.

 Although much of the series revolves around figure skating, hockey is also a big part of the show.
 Besides, much of this show takes place at one ice rink or another.
 So, really, Zero Chill will have something for everyone.